-- 26.1.
-At Ormiston Forge Academy we do not permit the use of mobile phones during the academy day and operate an 'On site, out of sight' policy. - 26.2.
+- a.
+At Ormiston Forge Academy we do not permit the use of mobile phones during the academy day and operate an 'On site, out of sight' policy. - b.
 Allowing access to mobiles in the academy introduces complexity and risks, including distraction, disruption, bullying and abuse, and can be a detriment to learning.
 For that reason, all mobile phones must be kept in children's bags at all times during the academy day.
-Failure to comply will result in confiscation of the mobile phone and parents will be contacted to collect when a student has their mobile phone confiscated 3 or more times. - 26.3.
-In exceptional circumstances, and to support individual children, a child may be permitted by the principal to use their mobile phone during the school day as a reasonable adjustment. - 26.4.
+Failure to comply will result in confiscation of the mobile phone and parents will be contacted to collect when a student has their mobile phone confiscated 3 or more times. - c.
+In exceptional circumstances, and to support individual children, a child may be permitted by the principal to use their mobile phone during the school day as a reasonable adjustment. - d.
 All children in the academy will be informed about the potential reasons for exceptional use as part of the behaviour induction process.